-The University of Mobile Doctor of Nursing Practice Program is approved through the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001
+The University of Mobile's Doctor of Nursing Practice Program is pursuing initial accreditation by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001.
+Applying for accreditation does not guarantee accreditation will be granted.

-The Doctor of Nursing Practice Program received approval by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
+The Doctor of Nursing Practice Program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
 The address for SACS-COC is 1866 Southern Lane, Decatur, GA 30033.